GridPane simplifies the process of deploying WordPress sites in a much more secure manner than the traditional WordPress 5 Minute Installation.

 - Step 4.
 Login to your WordPress site and do great things!

 GridPane will deploy your site’s WordPress core to the absolute path on your server of:

 Step 0.
-Configure DNS Records for your WordPress Site Domain
+Configure DNS Records (Optional)

-You must configure DNS records for your domain at your domain registrar and DNS provider before you can visit your WordPress site.
+If you’re not using a local host redirect, you must configure DNS records for your domain at your domain registrar and DNS provider before you can visit your WordPress site.

 Since it can take some time (from several hours up to 48 hours) for your DNS changes to fully propagate, it is advised that you configure your DNS records prior to deploying your WordPress site.

 GridPane DNS API Integrations

 GridPane features integration with the DNS Made Easy API and Cloudflare API.

 If you are a DNS Made Easy Customer you can enable DNSME DNS configuration as you deploy your site.